 When it comes to shipping large and bulky items nationwide, business shippers are under tremendous amounts of pressure to deliver.
 From high buyer expectations to rising delivery costs, providing an easy and seamless delivery experience is often a maze of costly decisions and considerations.

 Ask any smart business shipper and they’ll tell you – all it takes is one shipment-gone-wrong to cut into your bottom line and possibly damage your brand reputation.
-For shippers who make assumptions about how to save on shipping by choosing cheaper service or not purchasing cargo insurance, the risk of loss rises significantly.
+For shippers who make assumptions about how to save on shipping by choosing cheaper service or not purchasing a shipping protection plan, the risk of loss rises significantly.

 Here we take a look at three common assumptions made by business shippers that can really add up, plus advice on how you can avoid them at all costs.